SuryaTeja-aiml/TOC/Basics/README.md

-# 🧠 Theory of Computation – Mathematical Notations
+# 🧠 Theory of Computation

 ## 🔤 Basic Concepts